luisfmsonegrao/MedicalBot/README.md

   A typical interaction with the **MedicalBot** will look like this:
   ![MedicalBot UI](./resources/figures/medicalbot_UI.png)

-  **Note**: the AWS Lambda version of **MedicalBot** cannot currently make predictions using the classifier, because no AWS Lambda doesn't support layers with cumulative size larger than ~20MB.
-The agent will be moved to a containerized architecture.

   **Note**: **MedicalBot** is protected by an API key, which you must have in order to query the agent.